Riparian zone

 A riparian zone or riparian area is the interface between land and a river or stream.
+In some regions, the terms riparian woodland, riparian forest, riparian buffer zone, riparian corridor, and riparian strip are used to characterize a riparian zone.
+The word riparian is derived from Latin ripa, meaning "river bank".

 Riparian is also the proper nomenclature for one of the terrestrial biomes of the Earth.
 Plant habitats and communities along the river margins and banks are called riparian vegetation, characterized by hydrophilic plants.
-Riparian zones are important in ecology, environmental resource management, and civil engineering because of their role in soil conservation, their habitat biodiversity, and the influence they have on fauna and aquatic ecosystems, including grasslands, woodlands, wetlands, or even non-vegetative areas.
-In some regions, the terms riparian woodland, riparian forest, riparian buffer zone, riparian corridor, and riparian strip are used to characterize a riparian zone.
-The word riparian is derived from Latin ripa, meaning "river bank".
+Riparian zones are important in ecology, environmental resource management, and civil engineering because of their role in soil conservation, their habitat biodiversity, and the influence they have on terrestrial and semiaquatic fauna as well as aquatic ecosystems, including grasslands, woodlands, wetlands, and even non-vegetative areas.